Athletics at the 2024 Summer Olympics – Men's 400 metres: Qualification

 For the men's 400 metres event, the qualification period is between 1 July 2023 and 30 June 2024.
 48 athletes are able to qualify for the event, with a maximum of three athletes per nation, by running the entry standard of 45.00 seconds or faster or by their World Athletics Ranking for this event.

 Results

 Heats

-The heats are scheduled to be held on 4 August, starting at 19:05 (UTC+2) in the evening.
+The heats were held on 4 August, starting at 19:05 (UTC+2) in the evening.

 Qualification rule: First 3 in each heat (Q) advance to semi-finals, all others advance to Repechage round (except DNS, DNF, DQ).